 So yeah, luckily there are a few places you can potentially set camp in your van near Byron Bay without driving over an hour as some other websites suggest.
-Note that these places are rest areas and have basic facilities, which means no showers and pretty much a public toilet.
-If you really need a shower, you can use the ones right at the beach in Byron Bay, including the playground for kids and BBQs as Aussies certainly like having a good feed by the ocean!
+Note that these places are rest areas and have basic facilities, which means no showers and pretty much just a public toilet.
+If you really need a shower, you can use the ones right at the beach in Byron Bay, including the playground for kids and BBQs as Aussies certainly like having a good feed by the ocean.
 If you definitely want things to be convenient and be closer to Byron Bay, there are 15 legal campgrounds in the Byron Shire which you can find with a quick search.

 Yelgun Rest Area